-- Align labels Align labels to the node furthest from the center of the tree so that all labels are positioned next to each other.
+- Rotate Subtree labels Subtree labels can be shown horizontally or vertically.
+Labels are shown vertically when "Rotate subtree labels" has been selected.
+Subtree labels can be added with the right click option "Set Subtree Label" that is enabled from "Decorate subtree" (see section 14.8.9). - Align labels Align labels to the node furthest from the center of the tree so that all labels are positioned next to each other.
 The exact behavior depends on the selected tree layout. - Connect labels to nodes Adds a thin line from the leaf node to the aligned label.
 Only possible when Align labels option is selected.

 When working with big trees there is typically not enough space to show all labels.
-As illustrated in figure 15.24, only some of the labels are shown.
-The hidden labels are illustrated with thin horizontal lines (figure 15.25).
+As illustrated in figure 14.26, only some of the labels are shown.
+The hidden labels are illustrated with thin horizontal lines (figure 14.27).

 There are different ways of showing more labels.
 One way is to reduce the font size of the labels, which can be done under Label font settings in the Side Panel.
-Another option is to zoom in on specific areas of the tree (figure 15.25 and figure 15.26).
+Another option is to zoom in on specific areas of the tree (figure 14.27 and figure 14.28).
 The last option is to disable Hide overlapping labels under "Label settings" in the right side panel.
 When this option is unchecked all labels are shown even if the text overlaps.
-When allowing overlapping labels it is usually a good idea to disable Show label background under "Background settings" (see section 15.8.5).
+When allowing overlapping labels it is usually a good idea to disable Show label background under "Background settings" (see section 14.8.5).

 Note!
 When working with a tree with hidden labels, it is possible to make the hidden label text appear by moving the mouse over the node with the hidden label.
+Note!
+The text within labels can be edited by editing the metadata table values directly.